-- Certificate of Veterinary Inspection with animals individually identified with USDA approved scrapie identification.
+• Certificate of Veterinary Inspection with animals individually identified with USDA approved scrapie identification.
 Identification must be one of the following: 1) USDA approved tags or 2) a legible USDA approved flock tattoo and individual animal ID number or 3) electronic implant device (microchip) if the sheep is enrolled in the Scrapie Flock Certification Program.
-For information on scrapie ID, contact USDA at 1-866-USDA-TAG (1-866-873-2824). - Rabies vaccination is required for all sheep 4 months of age or older (see above). - •The CVI must contain a written statement from the issuing Category 2 accredited veterinarian that the flock of origin was inspected after May 1 of the current year and no evidence of contagious, infectious or communicable diseases was found. - •If evidence of soremouth (contagious ecthyma) is found on any sheep, the entire exhibit including the affected animals shall immediately be removed from the fair premises with the holding pens cleaned and disinfected immediately after removal.
+For information on scrapie ID, contact USDA at 1-866-USDA-TAG (1-866-873-2824).

+• Rabies vaccination is required for all sheep 4 months of age or older (see above).

+• The CVI must contain a written statement from the issuing Category 2 accredited veterinarian that the flock of origin was inspected after May 1 of the current year and no evidence of contagious, infectious, or communicable diseases was found.

+• If evidence of sore mouth (contagious ecthyma) is found on any sheep, the entire exhibit including the affected animals (and any small ruminants from any other flock on the same conveyance to the fairgrounds) shall immediately be removed from the fair premises with the holding pens cleaned and disinfected immediately after removal.